 Getting Help for Antidepressant Abuse

 The best thing you can do is go to a facility that specializes in dual diagnosis treatment.
 This is also known as having co-occurring disorders.
 This means you have a mental illness, like depression, as well as a substance abuse problem.
 Therefore, you need distinct forms of therapy.
 This is extremely important because if you only treat one of the issues, your chances of relapse are higher.
 For example, if your depression is treated, but not your substance abuse, you may begin to turn to other substances.

 Rose Hill Center is a mental health facility that can help you learn a better way of living.
-We are here to help you learn how to overcome your depression without dependency to antidepressants.
+We are here to help you learn how to overcome your depression without dependency on antidepressants.
 Our passionate staff will teach you the coping skills you need to live a successful life.
-Furthermore, some of the other programs we offer include:
+Furthermore, some of the other services we offer include: